apache/mynewt-documentation/docs/tutorials/os_fundamentals/event_queue.rst

 not blocked waiting for the interrupt handler to complete processing.
 A task can also access other OS facilities and sleep.

-This tutorial assumes that you have read about :docs:`Event Queues <mynewt-core/docs/os/core_os/event_queue/event_queue.rst>`, the :docs:`Hardware Abstraction Layer <mynewt-core/docs/os/modules/hal/hal.rst>`, and :docs:`OS Callouts <mynewt-core/os/core_os/callout/callout.rst>` in the OS User’s Guide.
+This tutorial assumes that you have read about :doc:`Event Queues <../../../os/core_os/event_queue/event_queue>`, the :doc:`Hardware Abstraction Layer <../../../os/modules/hal/hal>`, and :doc:`OS Callouts <../../../os/core_os/callout/callout>` in the OS User’s Guide.

 This tutorial shows you how to create an application that uses events
 for: